Right Said Fred: 2011–2012: Sexaholic

-2013–present: Raise Your Hands
+2013–present

 Richard spoke at an Oxford Union debate.
-TV appearances included an acoustic performance on the UK’s Celebrity Big Brother TV show.
+TV appearances included an acoustic performance on the UK's Celebrity Big Brother TV show.

 RSF began writing and recording new tracks with Paul Statham (who had previously worked with artists such as Dido, Jim Kerr, Kylie Minogue, The Saturdays).
 The band released the single "Sweet Treats" in January 2017 from the album Exactly!
 In August 2017, Richard and Fred were credited as songwriters on the Taylor Swift single "Look What You Made Me Do" alongside Jack Antonoff and Swift herself.
 The song's chorus is an interpolation of the famous chorus from "I'm Too Sexy".

-In May 2022, Phoenix Music International released the band's single "Godsend", dubbing the duo the 'UK’s most controversial band' after a number of anti-COVID-19 vaccine-themed Twitter posts and appearances in the press during the UK pandemic lockdowns.
+In May 2022, Phoenix Music International released the band's single "Godsend", dubbing the duo the 'UK's most controversial band' after a number of anti-COVID-19 vaccine-themed Twitter posts and appearances in the press during the UK pandemic lockdowns.
 In 2022 they were involved in leafletting for British anti-climate change activist group, Not Our Future, in Oxford.